liquidweb/loadwatch/README.md

-# sickdog
+# snoopy
-`sickdog` tracks the health of a server, and logs information if conditions are met.
+`snoopy` tracks the health of a server, and logs information if conditions are met.